F.a.q.

 How do I apply?

-Applications are accepted online only through a Google Form.
-Visit Residencies for application details and link.
+Applications are accepted via email.
+Visit Residencies for application details.

 When are applications open and what are the deadlines?